 Ohio Civic Engagement Incubator: Reflections Mid-Stream

-The world feels rife with harshness, hate, and horror—but don’t for a second think that’s all there is.
+While the world may seem rife with harshness, hate, and horror, don’t for a second think that’s all there is.
 People of all kinds are stepping forward to learn how to support their communities by having conversations that make a lasting, positive difference.

 Last fall, in cooperation with the League of Women Voters and Welcoming America, leaders from across Ohio joined Essential Partners for a yearlong Civic Incubator training to learn to foster better dialogue.
 In Cleveland, Akron, and Dayton, participants committed to bringing their newly-developed dialogue facilitation skills back to their communities.
 These skills include: